miklevin/MikeLev.in/_posts/2025-03-03-out-of-steam-adenosine.md

 ---
 title: Out Of Steam?
-Adonosine!
+Adenosine!
-permalink: /futureproof/out-of-steam-adonosine/
+permalink: /futureproof/out-of-steam-adenosine/
 description: In this article, I delve into the science of adenosine, the chemical behind sleep pressure, and how it impacts our daily energy levels and cognitive function.
 I explore its discovery, its connection to cellular energy, and how caffeine interacts with it.
 Shifting gears, I discuss my personal productivity strategies, including the importance of nutrition like fish protien and the integration of YAML for streamlined website audits.
 I also reflect on the creative process, the challenges of innovation, and the power of open-source software, all while outlining my plans for integrating voice technology into my web framework.
 layout: post
 sort_order: 1